opsdroid/opsdroid/docs/configuration-reference.md

 All python logging levels are available in opsdroid. `level` can be set to `debug`, `info`, `warning`, `error` and `critical`.

-You may not want opsdroid to log to the console, for example if you are using the shell connector.
-However if running in a container you may want exactly that.
+You may not want opsdroid to log to the console, for example, if you are using the shell connector.
+However, if running in a container you may want exactly that.
 Setting `console` to `true` or `false` will enable or disable console logging.

 ```yaml
 logging: